jonnonz1/nz-statute-book/acts/public/1991/crown-minerals-act-1991.md

 (2A) Subsection (1) does not apply to the taking by any person of any Crown owned mineral in a legal road, whether formed, unformed, or stopped, if—
   (a) the mineral is—
     (i) coal; or
-    (ii) a mineral (other than coal) for which a Tier 2 permit would, but for this provision, be required; and (b) the road is within an area of land that otherwise contains privately owned minerals.
+    (ii) a mineral (other than coal) for which a Tier 2 permit or a Tier 3 permit would, but for this provision, be required; and
+  (b) the road is within an area of land that otherwise contains privately owned minerals.
 (3) Subsection (1) does not prohibit prospecting or exploring for, or mining, gold in a gold fossicking area by means of hand held non-motorised machinery in accordance with section 98 or 98A.
 (4) This section applies subject to section 86 of the Ngāti Awa Claims Settlement Act 2005.